MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-redefine-an-fprintf-function-as-a-tracing-call-.md

 ---
-title: How do I redefine an fprintf function as a tracing call
+title: How do I Redefine an Fprintf Function as a Tracing Call
 description: How do I redefine an fprintf function as a tracing call ms.date: 04/20/2017
 ---